Background pattern

 • Swelling of the face or hands and feet, inflammation or infection of the tongue, skin rash, itching.

-• Increased sensitivity to touch or pain (hyperesthesia), loss of coordination, reduced or slowed movements, tremors, slurred speech.
+• Increased sensitivity to touch or pain (hyperesthesia), loss of coordination, reduced or slowed movements, tremor, slurred speech.

-• Feeling disconnected from oneself (derealization), depression, abnormal thinking, feeling agitated, feeling confused, mood changes (euphoria), periods of unresponsiveness (stupor), general feeling of discomfort, illness, or lack of well-being (malaise), sleep problems (insomnia).
+• Feeling disconnected from oneself (dissociation), depression, abnormal thinking, feeling agitated, feeling confused, mood changes (euphoria), periods of unresponsiveness (stupor), general feeling of discomfort, illness, or malaise (discomfort), sleep problems (insomnia).

-• Loss of appetite and weight loss (anorexia), altered taste, thirst.
+• Lack of appetite and weight loss (anorexia), changes in taste, thirst.

-• Joint degeneration (arthritis), bone pain, joint pain.
+• Joint degeneration (osteoarthritis), bone pain, joint pain.

-• Increased need to urinate, urinary problems, excessive urine production, diarrhea.
+• Increased need to urinate, problems urinating, excessive urine production, diarrhea.

-• Abnormal vision, eye pain, light intolerance, dry eyes or watery eyes.
+• Abnormal vision, eye pain, sensitivity to light, dry eyes or watery eyes.

-• Ear pain, tinnitus (ringing in the ears).
+• Ear pain, ringing in the ears (tinnitus).

 • Poor circulation (peripheral vascular disorder).